Kia Financing: What To Know in 2025

 Note that these monthly payments are estimates based on the manufacturer’s suggested retail price (MSRP) for new Kias and fair purchase price for used.
 We did not factor in dealer fees, extended warranties or other related expenses.

-Also, you might notice that some of our highest-credit borrowers pay the highest monthly payments.
+Also, you might notice that some of our highest-credit borrowers pay the highest monthly payments, particularly with new cars.
 This isn’t because these borrowers have a higher interest rate.
 Rather, it’s due to the fact that Experian data shows that borrowers with higher credit scores tend to choose shorter loan terms.

 Opting for a shorter loan term can be a good strategy if you’re looking to pay less overall interest.
 However, you may come out with a higher monthly payment since you’ll have fewer months to spread your loan across.